rosareyes/rosareyes/README.md

 Hi folks!👋

-⚡ I'm a front-end developer, focused on JavaScript, specifically ReactJS.
+⚡ I'm a front-end developer, focused on ReactJS atm.

 🤓 I'm currently studying Computer Science and Engineering.
 Therefore, t's my passion to solve problems with critical thinking and creativity.